Emerjoin/Hi-Framework/README.md

+# Notice
+This project has moved to Gitlab: https://gitlab.com/emerjoin-oss/hi-framework/core.

 # Hi-Framework
 It's a light Java Framework that allows developers to write fully Ajax web applications combining the power of a Java back-end to a rich client-side powered by AngularJS.